 In sum, the results of the investigation confirmed our suspicions that it would be rigged.

 Nick Fraser and Jonathan Larwood either willingly chose to be dishonest about the NMS report, or their input was redacted by Colin MacFadyen when the conclusions were written.
-At any rate, the SNH investigation supports Colin MacFadyen’s fabrications and misrepresentation of the NMS report, thereby allowing him to escape being held accountable.
+At any rate, the SNH investigation supports Colin MacFadyen’s falsified narrative of the NMS report, thereby allowing him to escape accountability.

-The SNH investigation furthermore ignored our offer that we travel to Scotland from The Netherlands to provide a tour of Birk Knowes for SNH and the “independent” geologists in order that there remains no misunderstanding about the scale of the fossil bed.
-That this offer was ignored was unsurprising because it would threaten Colin MacFadyen’s narrative.
+The SNH investigation furthermore ignored our offer that we travel to Scotland from The Netherlands to provide a tour of Birk Knowes for SNH and the “independent” geologists.
+Such a field trip would leave no misunderstanding about the scale of the fossil bed.
+That this offer was ignored was unsurprising because it would threaten the falsified narrative.

 As we disagreed with the investigation results, we protested to Niall Corbet.

 Summarised, we raised a multitude of points about the shortcomings of the SNH investigation and their interpretation of the NMS report.
-We also uttered our surprise that the investigation ignored SNH’s fabrication and misrepresentation of the NMS report’s conclusions, even though Niall Corbet had been made aware of it, he copied our email to the reviewers, and we had independently made the reviewers aware of it.
+We also uttered our surprise that the investigation ignored SNH’s falsified narrative about the NMS report’s conclusions, even though Niall Corbet had been made aware of it, he copied our email to the reviewers, and we had independently made the reviewers aware of it.
 In sum, we concluded that the investigation had not been impartial.

 Niall Corbet replied to us.
 Below are some excerpts from his response, together with our comments: